Accused in YouTuber Stabbing Case Dies in Police Encounter in Ghaziabad

-An accused in the stabbing of YouTuber Salim Ahmed, known as Salim Wastik, died in a police encounter in Ghaziabad, India, intensifying the investigation into the attack allegedly motivated by the victim's controversial videos.
+An accused in the stabbing of YouTuber Salim Ahmed, known as Salim Wastik, died in a police encounter in Ghaziabad, intensifying the investigation into the attack motivated by the YouTuber's controversial videos.

 Key Points

-- Zeeshan, who had a reward of Rs 1 lakh on his head, was allegedly involved in the attack on Salim Wastik.
+- Zeeshan, who had a reward of Rs 1 lakh on his head, was allegedly involved in the attack on Salim Ahmed, also known as Salim Wastik.

-- The YouTuber, Salim Ahmed, was stabbed multiple times and is in critical condition.
+- The YouTuber, Salim Ahmed, was stabbed multiple times in his office and is in critical condition.

 - Police investigations suggest the attack on the YouTuber may have been motivated by his videos criticizing certain religious practices.

-- Several suspects, including an AIMIM leader, have been named in the case related to the YouTuber stabbing.
+- A case has been registered, and multiple teams are conducting raids to track down other suspects involved in the YouTuber stabbing case.

-An accused wanted in connection with the alleged stabbing of a YouTuber died after being injured in an encounter with the police in the Loni area of Ghaziabad on Sunday night, officials said.
+An accused wanted in connection with the alleged stabbing of a YouTuber died after being injured in an encounter with the police in the Loni area of Ghaziabad, officials said.

 According to Loni Police Station House Officer (SHO) Mukesh Singh Solanki, the deceased, identified as Zeeshan (24) a resident of Amroha, was involved in the alleged stabbing of YouTuber Salim Ahmed, also known as Salim Wastik, and carried a reward of Rs 1 lakh.